The estimated number of people released from incarceration into the GTA each year.

-The affordable housing crisis in the GTA makes this situation worse.
-With rental vacancy rates at about 1%, it’s even harder for former prisoners to find a safe home.
-Even if they can afford first and last month’s rent, many are turned away.
+The GTA's affordable housing crisis makes this situation worse.
+Vacancy rates are about 1%, so it’s hard for former prisoners to find a safe home.
+Even if they can afford rent, many are turned away.
 Ex-prisoners are one of the only groups that landlords can openly and legally discriminate against when it comes to housing.

 These numbers clearly lay out an unsustainable situation.
 Helping a person successfully return to the community has many positive impacts on society, but doing nothing will continue to have a negative impact.

 Restorative Justice Housing Ontario (RJHO) can help reduce recidivism rates and support positive reintegration by providing a safe and supportive environment where former prisoners can focus on re-entering society.

 You can read more about the issues in our frequently asked questions, or learn about how we can help.

 Let's have a conversation about how you or your group can help find safe, supportive and sustainable housing for an ex-prisoner in need.